CDL-Quantum/Hackathon2022/Business_Application.md

 Finally, the model is evaluated by brute force (cf. ref [1] for the details).

-- Compilation (Processor design / gate implementation):
+- Compilation (circuit representation):
-The implementation of the quantum program and simulations are done using Qiskit.
+The implementation of the quantum program and simulations are done using Qiskit, as illustrated in the Risk_Analysis_Hackathon.ipynb file.

-In this work (to-be rephrased): we show that the oracles we consider lower the success probability by a constant factor compared to standard oracles. we achieve a success probability of at least 81% (rather than nearly 100% in conventional Grover), which is inherited from the QAE.
+As shown the oracles we consider lower the success probability by a constant factor compared to standard oracles.
+A success probability of at least 81% (rather than nearly 100% in conventional Grover) is achieved, which is inherited from the QAE.

 # Quantum implementation